Eventonomy

 Setting Default Description

 Send an RSVP confirmation email On Sends a confirmation to the attendee when they RSVP.
+It also controls the waitlist-promotion email, so switching it off stops both.

 Email an admin when someone submits an event On Notifies site admins of new event submissions (useful when Approval mode is on).